supa2/Automaton/The-command-machine.md

 }
 ```

-This example turns your Arduino into a serial device to manipulate pins.
+This simple example turns your Arduino into a serial device to read and manipulate pins.

 ```
-// Set pin 4 to output and turn it on
+// Set pin 4 to output and turn it on mode_output 4
->mode_output 4
->high 4
+high 4

-// Set pin 5 to input_pullup and read its state
+// Set pin 5 to input_pullup and read its state mode_pullup 5
->mode_pullup 5
->read 5
+read 5
+1
 ```

 ### Atm_command & begin( Stream & stream, char buffer[], int size ) ###